-- 1 While playing the track with the track mark you want to erase, press to pause.
+- 1 While playing the track with the track mark you want to erase, press ■ to pause. - 2 Find the track mark by pressing the control key towards I slightly.
 For example, to erase the third track mark, find the beginning of the third track.
 "00:00" appears in the display.
-"MARK" appears in the display for a few seconds.

-3 Press T MARK to erase the mark.
+"MARK" appears in the display for a few seconds - 3 Press T MARK to erase the mark.
 "MARK OFF" appears in the display.
 The track mark is erased and the two tracks are combined.